-(iii) Sale of spare part for crane and industrial information technology equipment
+(ii) Sale of spare parts for crane and industrial information technology equipment

-Revenue from sale of spare part for crane is recognised when the Group has transferred control of the goods to the customer, being when the goods have been delivered to the customer and upon its acceptance.
+Revenue from sale of these products, including ready-made cranes and vessels, are only recognised when the Group has transferred control of the goods to the customer, being when the goods have been delivered to the customer and upon its acceptance.
 Following delivery, the customer has full discretion over the manner of distribution and price to sell the goods, and bears the risks of obsolescence and loss in relation to the goods.